What Is an Oncology Nurse? And How to Become One

 In addition to administering medical care to cancer patients, oncology nurses also provide emotional support and companionship to them.
 In some cases, they also educate patients on cancer terminology, symptoms, and how to live a healthy lifestyle while undergoing treatment.

-There is a variety of specializations within the field of oncology nursing.
+You can consider a variety of specializations within the field of oncology nursing.
 Some common specializations include:

 • Pediatric oncology